ScottMillerWesCoas/NodeBigDeal/README.md

 Building Servers/TCP connections for sockets in node, including an inter-terminal chat app.
 Fun!

 #NOTES:

-Just typing node w/o an argument (file to run) brings up a fun REPL (read evaluate print loop) you can write functions in, etc.
+1. Just typing node w/o an argument (file to run) brings up a fun REPL (read evaluate print loop) you can write functions in, etc.

 ##WHAT’S NODE?
-v8, the javascript engine inside of chrome, is the foundation upon which node is built (according to Ryan Dahl, the creator of node, it’s focus is on networking the right way) Node.js is a runtime environment/toolset, libraries for running JS applications outside the browser - work very well with web sockets, webRTC
+1. v8, the javascript engine inside of chrome, is the foundation upon which node is built (according to Ryan Dahl, the creator of node, it’s focus is on networking the right way)
+2. Node.js is a runtime environment/toolset, libraries for running JS applications outside the browser - work very well with web sockets, webRTC
-Node can idle, OS unschedules, schedules back when timeout is done Node doesn’t need to be forcefully exited, it exits when there’s nothing left to do, but it knows not to exit if you say have a setInterval going
+3. Node can idle, OS unschedules, schedules back when timeout is done
+1. Node doesn’t need to be forcefully exited, it exits when there’s nothing left to do, but it knows not to exit if you say have a setInterval going
-Just type node filename.js when you’re in the folder in terminal - sweet!
+1. Just type node filename.js when you’re in the folder in terminal to execute the file - sweet!
+1. mostly used to run real-time server applications and shines through it’s performance using non-blocking I/O and asynchronous events
+1. Node is single-threaded, so not good for very long-running calculations/operations
+1. process is the global object in node, as opposed to window in front-end JS.
+1. Node is great for streaming or event-driven applications like chat applications, game servers, ad servers, streaming servers
+1. Node also good for building out an API on the backend, still using JS used by Microsoft, Yahoo!, LinkedIn, eBay, NYT

 ##WHY NODE?
-NODE HANDLES CONCURRENCY WELL, 'CAUSE IT NEVER WAITS FOR ANYTHING ex. you send 100 simultaneous requests (say using apache bench in the terminal with ab -n 100 -c 100 http://127.0.0.1:8000 ) and the response contains 2 parts:  ‘hello' in the body as part 1 and ‘world’ is in a setTimeout that comes after 2 seconds (like above).
+1. NODE HANDLES CONCURRENCY WELL, 'CAUSE IT NEVER WAITS FOR ANYTHING
+1. ex. you send 100 simultaneous requests (say using apache bench in the terminal with ab -n 100 -c 100 http://127.0.0.1:8000 ) and the response contains 2 parts:  ‘hello' in the body as part 1 and ‘world’ is in a setTimeout that comes after 2 seconds (like above).
 The exciting thing is that if this weren’t non-blocking, if you used apache bench and sent 100 requests at this server, it would take 200 seconds, because it would wait for each 2 second setTimeout to finish before engaging the next request, but with node it still takes just 2 seconds because it handles all the requests as they come in (in parallel)

-mostly used to run real-time server applications and shines through it’s performance using non-blocking I/O and asynchronous events

-Node is single-threaded, so not good for very long-running calculations/operations

-process is the global object in node, as opposed to window in front-end JS.

-Node is great for streaming or event-driven applications like chat applications, game servers, ad servers, streaming servers

-Node also good for building out an API on the backend, still using JS used by Microsoft, Yahoo!, LinkedIn, eBay, NYT

 ##Headers
 node has http library built in which allows for client and server side http